 - Outdoor electric grills

-You will use these in the same way as you use an outdoor propane gas or charcoal grill when you invite your family over for a BBQ.
-Instead of an open flame produced by burning gas or charcoal, the heat for cooking is provided by electricity.
-It may be a traditional electric grill or use infrared technology which retains the moisture of the food and hence its flavor.
+You will use these in the same way as you use outdoor propane gas or charcoal grill when you invite your family over for a BBQ.
+Instead of an open flame, the heat for cooking is provided by electricity.
+It may be a traditional electric grill or use infrared technology that retains the moisture of the food and hence its flavor.

 You will need to be able to access an electric socket for an electric grill outdoor model to work.
 However, they require very little work.
 They are usually on a stand (which may have additional working surfaces for food preparation outdoors) and they may have wheels so that you can move them around easily.